Let's Create Memories Together.

 There is no shortage of “wedding mill” venues available today, but there is no reason you can’t pick a unique location for your ceremony and reception.
 If you plan an intimate wedding, you could get married at your home, in your backyard, or at an Airbnb or vacation rental.
 You could also choose a spot that has a special significance to the two of you.
 This could be a historic building, a museum, a beautiful park, or even a place where you’ve had a memorable date.
 Wherever you choose to say “I do,” make sure it is someplace you will love looking back on with no regrets.

-Wedding attire is traditionally a white wedding dress and a classic tuxedo.
-No rule says you can’t wear something else, though!
+Wedding attire is traditionally thought of as a white wedding dress and a classic tuxedo, however times have changed.
+No rule says you can’t wear something else!
 Maybe that means wearing an off-white dress, a dress that is a different color altogether, or not wearing a dress at all.
 You have the freedom to choose to wear a romper, a less formal skirt with a top, or even pants if you want to!
 It’s your wedding, after all.
 You could go all out with sequins or embroidered lace, or wear something simple and understated.
 You may want to have an outfit change to be comfier during your reception.
 Instead of a suit, you could wear dress pants and a shirt, or choose something with a fun pattern.

-There isn’t a rule that says your bridal party must wear the same attire, either.
-Each bridal party member could wear a unique outfit in a similar shade, or choose to not match at all!
+There isn’t a rule that says your wedding party must wear the same attire, either.
+Each wedding party member could wear a unique outfit in a similar shade, or choose to not match at all!
 The possibilities are endless when it comes to non-traditional wedding attire.
 So sit down with your fiance to decide what feels right for the two of you, and run with that!

-Speaking of the bridal party, we typically think of each side having the same number of bridesmaids and groomsmen.
-But more and more couples are switching up their bridal party or are choosing not to have a bridal party at all.
-You could include different numbers of friends on each side of the bridal party, incorporate your children into your big day, or even your dog!
+Speaking of the wedding or bridal party, we typically think of each side having the same number of people, but more and more, couples are switching up their wedding party or are choosing not to have a wedding party at all.
+You could include different numbers of friends on each side of the wedding party, incorporate your children into your big day, or even your dog!

 Ceremonies With Unique Traditions

 The traditions surrounding a wedding ceremony are typically based on the belief systems of the couple.
 If you don’t have an emotional attachment to some of the traditions at a wedding ceremony, you can create your own.
-That might include a unity candle, sandpouring, blending wine, handfasting, or another tradition you create.
+That might include a unity candle, sand-pouring, blending wine, hand-fasting, jumping of the broom, or another tradition you create.
 Maybe you want your ceremony to be a different length of time than the typical ceremony, or you may want to write your own vows.
 Perhaps, you would like to walk down the aisle together!
+The options for a nontraditional wedding timeline are endless.
 Talk about the things important to you in your relationship and beliefs so that you can make your wedding ceremony special.

 Ditch or Switch Wedding Formalities